hinata-devcode/Venkatesh/README.md

 ## 🚀 Featured Projects

 ### 🏦 Financial Validation Engine
-> *Java · Spring Boot · MySQL · JWT · HMAC · Async Processing*
+> *Java · Spring Boot · MySQL · Redis · Resilience4j · JWT · HMAC · Docker · AWS*

-A fault-tolerant backend system that validates bank accounts and VPAs through external payment provider APIs — built to mirror how real fintech backends handle async flows and failure recovery.
+A fault-tolerant, **distributed-ready** backend system that validates bank accounts and VPAs through external payment provider APIs — built to mirror how real fintech backends handle async flows, distributed consistency, and failure recovery.

-**What's interesting about this one:**
+I recently upgraded this significantly and would genuinely love for you to take a look 👇

+**What's under the hood:**
-- Fully asynchronous validation pipeline using background workers — the API returns immediately, processing happens in the background
+- Fully **asynchronous** validation pipeline — API returns immediately, workers process in the background
+- **Multi-instance safe**: designed to run across 5+ Docker containers with no race conditions on state transitions or retries
+- **Distributed rate limiting** via Redis + Bucket4j — limits enforced uniformly across all instances
+- **Circuit breaker** (Resilience4j) protecting the system from cascading failures when providers degrade
+- **Idempotency controls** — safe retries with no duplicate processing, critical for financial correctness
-- State-driven lifecycle (`INITIATED → PROCESSING → COMPLETED/FAILED`) that prevents duplicate processing and enables safe retries
+- State-driven lifecycle (`INITIATED → PROCESSING → COMPLETED/FAILED`) preventing inconsistent updates
-- Webhook ingestion secured with HMAC signature verification — only trusted provider callbacks are accepted
+- Webhook ingestion secured with **HMAC signature verification**
-- Scheduler-based reconciliation that auto-recovers validations when webhooks are delayed or never arrive
+- Scheduler-based **reconciliation** that auto-recovers validations when webhooks are delayed or never arrive
-- JWT-secured API layer
+- Fully containerized with Docker Compose, deployed on AWS EC2

 **This project directly mirrors the Fund Account Validation system I work with at Razorpay — built to understand it from the inside out.**